treebeardtech/nbmake-action/README.md

 You can have multiple actions defined in `.yaml` files in your workflows folder.

+### Actions API reference

+These optional variables can be specified for the Treebeard Action using `with:` as in the examples above.
+The full Action specification can be seen [here](https://github.com/treebeardtech/treebeard/blob/master/action.yml)
+`api-key`: treebeard api key,
+`notebooks`: Filenames of Jupyter notebooks to run.
+By default a glob pattern will be used ("**/*ipynb")

+Automatically generated docker images can be sent to a dockerhub container registry to speed up future builds.
+Enable this by setting these variables:
+`docker-username`, <my_dockerhub_username>,
+`docker-password`, <my_dockerhub_password>
+`docker-image-name`, <docker_image_name>, the name of the image built by treebeard
+`docker-registry-prefix`, <docker_image_prefix->, the prefix of your docker image name, use instead of docker-image-name to generate a default image name

+Other variables
+`use-docker`, true, Run treebeard inside repo2docker - disable building a docker image with this flag - on by default
+`debug`, false, Enable debug logging
+`path`, '<path/to/run_from>', Path of the repo to run from

 ## Treebeard Teams

 For even greater observability of testing and deployment to speed up debugging, you could build out your own solution or try our Treebeard Teams platform.